 He thus perceives, with his mind's eye, something that he can never observe.
 The publication of Halley's paper and the explosion of Betelgeuse are thus a perceived simultaneity, not an observed one.
 Yet I think it would be arrogant of any scientist to assert that whatever is outside his own personal past event-horizon does not exist - even in the context of a purely material universe.
 In other words, there is an awful lot more to the material universe than humanity's past event horizon as observable from our little blue space ball.

 Observed vs Perceived Simultaneity

 In Chapter 9 of his book "Relativity - The General and Special Theory" Albert Einstein uses a "moving" train and a "stationary" railway line embankment as two frames of reference in relative motion to illustrate the notion of the relativity of simultaneity.
-His two "simultaneous" events are not supernovae but lightening strikes.
+His two "simultaneous" events are not supernovae but lightning strikes.
 To illustrate the relativity of observed simultaneity, I prefer not to complicate the issue by using frames of reference in relative motion.
 I prefer instead to use one frame of reference and simply move the observer from one place to another within the frame.
-I also prefer to keep with my supernovae rather than change to lightening strikes.
+I also prefer to keep with my supernovae rather than change to lightning strikes.

 Suppose Betelgeuse has a twin called Bugjuice, which is also 640 light-years from Earth but in the opposite direction from Betelgeuse.
 Both go supernova at the same instant in 1693.
 My grandson × great12 should see both supernovae occurring simultaneously in the year 2333, as depicted on the left.